ietf-tools/bibxml-service/docs/ref/env.rst

 ``API_SECRET``
     **required by Django** and Compose, pass-through

-    Token for management GUI and API access.
+    Token for management GUI and API access, as well as Prometheus metrics endpoint access.

     .. seealso:: :doc:`/topics/auth`